Ker Sangri

 Ingredients

-Ker & Sangri – Ker and Sangri are two dry ingredients that are often used in Rajasthani households.
+Ker & Sangri – Ker and Sangri are two dry ingredients often used in Rajasthani households.
 A combination of these two makes a great sabzi, that can be eaten with Poori, Paratha, or Phulka.

 These spices add a spicy and tangy taste to the dish, which makes it even more delicious.